dmx-systems/dmx-documentation/docs/user.rst

 And there is the association type you built with a few selectable roles.

 On the right side you see the actual content, the instances.
-To continue working with a less crowded map, you might want to :ref:`bulk select and hide<user-hiding-multiple-items-label>` the data model.
+To continue working with a less crowded map, you might want to :ref:`bulk select and hide<user-hiding-multiple-items>` the data model.

 .. image:: _static/topic-map-with-own-assoc-and-instances.jpg